aclinnovator/aclinnovator.github.io/_posts/2016-02-14-efficiently-solve-for-mean-of-a-vector.markdown

 date: 2016-02-14T00:00:00-05:00
 ---

-Recently as I was reviewing for the ACTs, one of the easier questions involved solving for a mean of a set of numbers by hand, formally, an an n-tuple $x=(x_1,...,x_i,...,x_n)$.
-This question is low hanging fruit, and involves little thinking, so I took a moment to consider how to most efficiently calculate the mean the given set of numbers.
+Recently as I was reviewing for the ACTs, of the *low hanging fruit* questions was one that asked to solve for the mean of a set of numbers (by hand).
+Formally, given an n-tuple $x=(x_1,...,x_i,...,x_n)$, I needed to solve for

-A I could have impulsively used brute force to calculate the mean as it is formally defined:

 $$\frac{\sum_{i=0}^n{x_i}}{n}$$

-But this method takes more time as the numbers get larger and this question shouldn't take longer than a few seconds.
+But this method takes more time as the numbers get larger.
+This question shouldn't take longer than a few seconds so a quicker method would be more efficient.

-Instead, I used this formula:
+I considered and then used this formula:

 $$\textbf{x}_{min}+\frac{\sum_{i=0}^n{\textbf{x}_i-\textbf{x}_{min}}}{n}$$